-Goal 3, R1: Develop and implement a program to accelerate protection of low-income households in disadvantaged communities across the state that are impacted by extreme heat.
+Develop and implement a program to accelerate protection of low-income households in disadvantaged communities across the state that are impacted by extreme heat.

-This program will provide for the direct installation of new heat pump HVAC equipment and retrofits of existing air-conditioning systems, and complementary efficiency measures where needed, in existing residential single family or multifamily buildings.
-The program will work directly with existing local and statewide affordable housing providers.
+Provide for the direct installation of new heat pump HVAC equipment and retrofits of existing air-conditioning systems, and complementary efficiency measures where needed, in existing residential single family or multifamily buildings.
+Work directly with existing local and statewide affordable housing providers, tribal governments and tribal designated housing entities.
 The direct install approach will facilitate quick program roll-out and the ability to leverage installation infrastructure already in place for a variety of local, regional, and statewide programs.

-Goal 3, R2: Assess and address the unique outdoor water needs for extreme heat events at institutions such as schools and other community gathering places in relation to drinking water access and new water efficiency standards.
+Assess and address the unique outdoor water needs for extreme heat events at institutions such as schools and other community gathering places.

-• Support Model Water Efficient Landscape Ordinance enforcement and implementation.
+Support Model Water Efficient Landscape Ordinance implementation.
+Offer technical assistance support to tribal governments seeking to adopt similar ordinances.
 The ordinance was created as a model for local agencies to enforce minimum standards in landscape design, construction, and management.
-It
+It achieves this through specific requirements related to soil, plants, irrigation, stormwater, and non-potable water supplies.

-Agencies: Environmental Protection Agency; State Water Resources Control Board | Natural Resources Agency; Department of Water Resources
+Agencies: Environmental Protection Agency; State Water Resources Control Board | Natural Resources Agency; Department of Water Resources | State Transportation Agency; High-Speed Rail Authority

-Goal 3, R3: Provide funding for additional heat pump HVAC equipment to low-income Californians as part of the TECH Initiative.
+Provide funding for additional heat pump HVAC equipment to low-income Californians as part of the Technology and Equipment for Cool Heating (TECH) Initiative.